sathyalog/redux-explained/README.md

 5. setprice and setquantity handlers(in components), action & reducer logic added.
 6. update total value in store and render it in the checkout component.
 7. Implementing middleware and enabling sagas to make API calls and display the information from API in Products Component.
+8. Fetching articles from a different API and displayed in Articles component.
+Used mapDispatchToProps for dispatching actions here.

 #### Steps to configure Redux in React application:
 1. `npm i react-redux`